precision-sustainable-ag/dst-cover-crop-data-api/README.md

 ## Request Handlers

-Request handlers are created in the app/http/requests folder and **ALWAYS** extend one of the base Request classes.
+Request handlers are created in the `app/http/requests` folder and **ALWAYS** extend one of the base Request classes.
 It is most common to create a separate request class for every route.
 Request handlers validate data & the incoming request.
 For example you might want the incoming query parameters to only include `example=some-text` this would be done by adding `example: ['required','string']` to the rules in the request file.

 ## Controllers

-Controllers are what handling manipulating the incoming data, satifying the request, and returning a response.
+Controllers handling manipulating the incoming data, satifying the request, and returning a response.
 Controllers are created in the `app/http/controllers` folder and **ALWAYS** extend the base Controller class.
-Controllers should always always be instantiated by calling the classes `factory()` method.
+Controllers should **ALWAYS** be instantiated by calling the classes `factory()` method.
 The factory method wraps all of the functions defined in the child class so that they are wraped in a try catch, and match the ExpressJS middleware definition.
 The wrapper also handles building & sending the response.
 This allows controller functions to focus solely on handling the request & returning the data needed in the response.

 ## Resources